solannoyed/adventofcode/readme.md

 [Advent of Code](https://adventofcode.com) is an Advent Calendar of small programming puzzles.

-The 2023 solutions are written in TypeScript and [Bun](https://bun.sh/) (version 1.0.22) is used to run and test.
+The 2023/4 solutions are written in TypeScript and [Bun](https://bun.sh/) (version 1.1.34 in 2024 and version 1.0.22 in 2023) is used to run and test.
 The 2022 solutions were written in JavaScript and run with [Node.js](https://nodejs.org/).

-I have included my inputs and snapshots of the answers.
 You will need to save your own puzzle input provided on the website to `input.txt` and run the tests. and the results will be logged to the console.

 For example: